Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/philadelphia-usa/index.md

 <!-- About 100 to 150 word summary of the case study. -->

 The City of Philadelphia, through its Office of Innovation and Technology, has developed a roadmap to achieve a baseline of digital equity across the city over the next five years, starting from 2022.
 This initiative is driven by several factors, including the lack of working desktops or laptops in 25% of households and a significant gap in labor force participation between individuals with and without broadband access.
 Over the past fifteen years, the city of Philadelphia has implemented various digital equity initiatives, such as the Wireless Philadelphia Initiative, aimed at providing affordable internet services to its residents.
 Despite these efforts, digital inequity persists in the city.
-To address this issue, the Office of Technology and Innovation has released this comprehensive plan, which consists of four main goals, each accompanied by key strategies and intiatives that the city must adopt to achieve them.
+To address this issue, the Office of Technology and Innovation has released this comprehensive plan, which consists of four main goals, each accompanied by key strategies and initiatives that the city must adopt to achieve them.